nfragment/external-conversation-agent/README.md

 - Starting with reverse engineering official ollama integration
 - Looks like async_setup, async_setup_entry and async_unload_entry are needed.
 Don't know what the function of migrate is.
 - Devs also introduced subentry in this release.
 So yet to figure out how to use it.
 Skipping for now.
+- Adding config_flow and config_entries for setting up the integration from the UI.
+- Forward the config entry setup to the 'conversation' platform only as the ai_task platform is not required for our current usecase.
+- config entry is loading when integration is added, but errors out because of missing conversation platform.